WAYFINDING MUSIC

 However we have designed Wayfinding as an effective alternative to private models.
 We have thoughtfully structured our program and learning environment so that students go home knowing what and how they can practice, are motivated to learn more, and have constant low friction opportunities to engage in joint creative and performance activities with other students.
 We also document and track progress, and keep close communication with parents about how we can best help your children grow in music.

 Students who want to keep improving will want to practice at home.
-If this means they want to practice two instruments, or three… then families can decide what they can accommodate.
-The skills do transfer across instruments, so no music practice is wasted time.
-Student motivation and autonomy is far greater with multiple instruments to choose from.
+If this means they want to practice multiple different instruments, then families are free to decide what they can accommodate.
+The skills transfer across instruments, so no music practice is wasted time.

 We are very happy to to provide advice with picking a quality instrument, setting up effective home practice spaces and practice routines.
 Just send us an email or chat with us in person / via phone.